 What can I expect after a PET scan?

-Because your radiation exposure is low, you will not feel any effects and should be able to go home soon after your scan is completed.
+Because the radiation exposure is low, you will not feel any effects and should be able to go home soon after your scan is completed.
 However, you should drink plenty of fluids afterwards to flush the radioactive drugs from your body.
 All traces of the radio-tracer should leave your body naturally around three hours after it has been given to you.

 The scan will be reported by a consultant radiologist.
 The results will be sent to the doctor who ordered the scan.
 Usually results are available within a couple of weeks.

-Are there any side-effects of the scan?
+Are there any risks of the scan?

 The term 'radioactivity' may sound alarming.
 But, the radioactive chemicals used in PET scans are considered to be safe and they leave the body quickly in the urine.
 The dose of radiation that your body receives is very small.